mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 a particular algorithm as discussed in RFC7517.

-This document registers signature algorithms types for JOSE and COSE, specifically `CRYDI3` and others as required for use of various post quantum signature schemes.
+This document registers signature algorithms types for JOSE and COSE, specifically `CRYDI3` and others as required for use of various post-quantum signature schemes.

 {mainmatter}